LarsN-hub/PyDoug/README.md

 - "Compress Masks" checkbox: leave checked to convert any masks used to 2D slices of their original 3D volume (if processing 3D images).
   If a mask has the same shape throughout every slice, this can save on storage space.
 If a mask has a unique shape on different slices, DO NOT leave this checked.
-- "Export Parameters": click to export the parameters.
+- "Export Parameters" button: click to export the parameters.

 **Batch Processing**